QuantEcon/python-lecture-sandpit.myst/lectures/five_preferences.md

 For the special case in which $I=2$, $c_1=2, c_2=1$, $u(c) = \ln c$, and
-$\pi_1 =.5$, the following two figures depict the determination of worst-case probabilities under constraint and multiplier preferences, respectively.
+$\pi_1 =.5$, the following two figures depict how worst-case probabilities are determined with  constraint and multiplier preferences, respectively.

 The first figure  graphs entropy as a function of
 $\hat \pi_1$.